leofurtadonyc/containerlab/ceos-4s4l/README.md

 And why I put each leaf in its own ASN (65101–65104) while all spines share one ASN (65000).

 That pattern is a very common eBGP Clos choice:

 Spines share one ASN (e.g., 65000) so they look like a single “core AS” for the pod.
 Each leaf (or each leaf pair / rack) gets its own ASN so every leaf–spine session is true eBGP, and we get BGP’s native loop-prevention and clearer troubleshooting.

 Several Arista’s ATD EVPN labs also describe spines as EVPN “Route Servers” that receive EVPN routes from leaves and naturally propagate them across the fabric in an eBGP design.
 So the intent was:

 - Underlay: leaf↔spine eBGP for loopbacks and p2p
 - Overlay: leaf↔spine eBGP EVPN, with spines acting as route servers (not VTEPs)

-So, this Multi-AS (unique leaf ASNs; spines share one ASN) has the following pros and cons:
+This Multi-AS (unique leaf ASNs; spines share one ASN) has the following pros and cons:

 a) Pros
 - Clean eBGP loop prevention (no special knobs).